 Dr. Holtgrave has also participated in economic evaluations of interventions designed to reduce smoking behaviors.

-Besides serving as Professor and Department Chair, he co-directors the Center for Implementation Research in the Johns Hopkins Bloomberg School of Public Health, and is the Interim Director of the Lerner Center for Public Health Promotion.
+Besides serving since 2005 as Professor and Department Chair, he co-directs the Center for Implementation Research in the Johns Hopkins Bloomberg School of Public Health, and previously served as the Interim Director of the Lerner Center for Public Health Promotion.

 Honors and Awards

 Inaugural Health, Behavior and Society Professor (Endowed Professorship, 2017 onward)

 Member and Vice-Chair, Presidential Advisory Council on HIV/AIDS (Membership terms 2010-2016)

 Partnership Award, National Alliance of State and Territorial AIDS Directors, 2014

 The Golden Apple Award, and The Johns Hopkins University Alumni Association Excellence in Teaching Award, 2014

 Positive Leadership Award, National Association of People with AIDS, 2011

 Member, Delta Omega Honorary Public Health Society, 2006

 Student Government Association Professor of the Year, Rollins School of Public Health, Emory University, 2005